 During his stay at Vadodara, Ravi Varma made more than two dozens of paintings for the Gaekwad.
 Most of these paintings were based on scenes from Ramayana and Mahabharata.
 These paintings are still on display at Laxmi Vilas Palace.

-#12 Ravi Varma Paintings were inspiration to Amar Chitra Katha
+#12 Raja Ravi Varma paintings were inspiration to Amar Chitra Katha…

 Ravi Varma painted male subjects more masculine and female subject more feminine in his paintings.
 That inspired many illustrators during his time to follow this path.
 Even today, we can see that Amar Chitra Katha follows this approach.

-#13 Most of Ravi Varma’s artworks are portrait paintings
+#13 Most of Raja Ravi Varma’s artworks are portrait paintings…

 The majority of Ravi Varma paintings have a vertical layout.
 Only a handful of his paintings are in horizontal layout.
 In our store, about 140 has a portrait layout while the handful are in landscape layout.
 Among these paintings, majority of art pieces are portraits or portrait based compositions of myths and legends.

-#14 Women Portrayed by Ravi Varma in paintings are a mix of women from different parts of India
+#14 Women portrayed by Raja Ravi Varma in paintings are a blend of women from different parts of India…

-The women depicted in Ravi Varma paintings are a blend of the women Ravi Varma saw during his travel through our country.
+The women depicted in Raja Ravi Varma paintings are a amalgam of the women he saw during his travel through our country.
 They have skin colour of North Indian women.
-They wear sari like the way they wore in North India.
-But, when it comes to jewellery, Ravi Varma used the traditional style jewellery from South India.
+And they wear sari like the way they are worn in North India.
+But, when it comes to jewellery, Raja Ravi Varma chose the traditional style jewellery from South India.

 Its a well known fact that Dadasaheb Phalke was a factory staff of Ravi Varma Press in early 19th century.
 When Phalke moved to movie industry, he used his creativity and inspiration to make artwork like movie posters.

-#16 Some of the Oleographs were not actually created by Ravi Varma, but were ghost-painted for him
+#16 Some of the oleographs were not actually created by Raja Ravi Varma, but were ghost-painted for him…

-When you look closely to some of the oleo graphs from Ravi Varma Press, you would notice that some of the art pieces does not have the beauty and life of many other Ravi Varma artworks.
+When you look closely to some of the oleo graphs from Ravi Varma Press, you would notice that some of the art pieces does not have the life and beauty of many other Raja Ravi Varma artworks.
 There is only one thing that explains that – it was not made by Ravi Varma.
 It was ghost painted by someone else for him.
 And from what we can learn, some of these paintings were commissioned work by other artists lived during his time.

-#17 Ravi Varma paintings portray highly dramatised scenes
+#17 Raja Ravi Varma paintings portray highly dramatised scenes…

-#18 The most favourite subject of Ravi Varma paintings is NOT Shakunthala
+#18 The most favourite subject of Raja Ravi Varma paintings is NOT Shakunthala

-If someone ask you who was the best subject of Ravi Varma paintings?
+If someone ask you who was the best subject of Raja Ravi Varma paintings?
 Most would answer it as Shakunthala.
-However the reality is that Ravi Varma made more Krishna paintings than Shakuntala paintings.
+But the reality is that Ravi Varma made more Krishna paintings than Shakuntala paintings.

-#19 Navaratri dolls based on Ravi Varma paintings
+#19 There are Navaratri dolls based on Raja Ravi Varma paintings

 The familiar faces of our gods did not end up being only on Ravi Varma paintings, they were also an inspiration to many beautiful Navrathri Dolls.